cbdavis/Visual-Exploration-of-Rotterdam-Temperature-Data/README.md

 The final plot is one famously highlighted in Edward Tufte's [Visual Display of Quantitative Information](http://www.edwardtufte.com/tufte/books_vdqi) and [on his blog](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=00014g), which illustrates temperature trends over a year, while also highlighting averages and records.
 The original graphic is from The New York Times, January 4, 2004, A15.
 Of course [someone has figured out how to duplicate this in R](https://rpubs.com/bradleyboehmke/weather_graphic), and the code here borrows from that example, with a few modifications.

-The visualization consists of three horizontal bands.
-The narrow one centered around the middle highlights the average highs and lows for that day of the year.
-The widest band shows the record highs and lows.
-The chaotic looking band shows the actual highs and lows for that day during the year.
-Dots indicates where records have been broken.

-The animation shows how averages and records get refined over time.
-At the beginning, we don't have any historical data, so every observational is a record.
-As we get more samples each year, the characteristic shape of the actual expected temperature trends starts to emerge.

 ```r
 # from this initial data frame, other data frames will be derived